Bellabong/Barking-Owl-Bureau/README.md

 TU configs for stockalike mods

 TU configs and textures for stockalike mods, release version includes shiny Atlas-Agena for now.

 Titan in dev, Titan core set up.
+These are basic, going to need some proper texturing to get the patchwork look of the Titan right.

 Base textures for the Atlas are from BDBNIC and Bluedog_DB.
 Base textures for the Agena are from Bluedog_DB.